Flocking under Fast and Large Jumps: Stability, Chaos, and Traveling Waves: Proof of Theorems and

 where in the last line we have used \eqref{6}.
 Combining the above estimate with \eqref{5} and letting we now have that

 Letting

 we get

-where the last inequality uses \eqref{eq:550} and Lemma \ref{1}.
+{\di where the equality on the last line uses that $\hat{\cle}_R^n \cap \{ \hat{m}_n(0) \leq R \}= {\cle}_R^n$} and the last inequality uses \eqref{eq:550} and Lemma \ref{1}.
 Until now we had taken the initial data $\bfX^n(0) = \bfx^n$ a.s. for some non-random $\bfx^n \in \RR^n$.
 Now consider the general case where the initial data instead of being non-random satisfies Assumption \ref{mun0}.
 In that case we have from the above estimate, and an application of Fatou's lemma, with $M(T,R)=\Gamma(T,R) + R$,

 The result now follows on noting that, from Assumption \ref{mun0}, we have

 \end{proof}